 On a related point if you are suffering from signal problems then moving the aerial laterally may well be more effective than using a higher pole.

-You could argue that steel poles (Pre Galv not not hot dip galvanized) benefit from mast caps, because they tend to start rusting from the inside first, and the cap helps to prevent the ingress of water, though they also prevent it drying out as well, so it may be worth (just) fitting one to the top of the pole because the last time I checked water flowed down hill.
-Since all other things being equal we don`t usually recommend steel masts this is all a bit irrelevant because alloy poles (which we do advocate) don`t actually rust.
-If you feel you want to use a mast cap I`d advise adding one made of decent quality insulation tape because it`ll last longer as there`s less danger of it splitting and falling off*.
+You could argue that steel poles (Pre Galv, not hot dip galvanized, the latter is far better….) benefit from mast caps, because they tend to start rusting from the inside first, and the cap helps to prevent the ingress of water, though they also prevent it drying out as well, so just fit one to the top of the pole (the last time I checked water flowed down hill).
+Actually it`s probably better to avoid caps in the bottom of poles (or drill holes in the bottom one) because you don`t want them filling them water do you ?
+We sell pole caps (1”, 1.25”, 1.5” and 2”) or you can make one out of decent quality insulation tape.
 Place a number of strips radially across the end of the pole, then run a length (stretched) round the outside of the pole to cover and strengthen them.

 We are more than willing to give advice to those actually purchasing from us.
 Could those only seeking information please just find the answer somewhere on this site, or ring an aerial installer local to them, or call the reception advice phone numbers.